 Then we go through the book again and I see if they remember the poses by themselves!
 They can even start to retell the story without the book if they know the story well 🙂

-You can also check out some free kids yoga and mindfulness resources in my Freebie Library here:
+You can also check out some free kids yoga teaching resources in my Freebie Library here:

 Indoor winter games and activities for yoga classes (or any class/kids!)